-Bilkis Bano case convicts threatened witnesses while ‘frequently out on parole’, claims report
+Bilkis Bano case convicts threatened witnesses while ‘frequently out on parole’, says report

 Mansuri also alleged that his State Reserve Police protection was taken away, making him more vulnerable.

-The home minister, however, said he has not received any letter from any of the witnesses in the Bilkis Bano case.
+The home minister, however, told The Indian Express he has not received any letter from any of the witnesses in the Bilkis Bano case.
 “I also do not know if the convicts were part of any party event during their parole,” he claimed.
 “The issue of their parole being sanctioned is the subject of the jail authorities and not the minister.”

 Another witness Phiroz Ghanchi on June 23, 2020, wrote a letter to the Range IG of Panchmahal alleging that the accused persons had been “using false and pretentious” reasons to seek frequent parole and that they spend “more time in the village than in jail…”.

-Like Mansuri and Ghanchi, many witnesses had approached the police with complaints against the convicts.
+Like Mansuri and Ghanchi, many witnesses had approached the police with complaints against the convicts, according to the newspaper.
 However, only one of them led to a first information report.

 On July 6, 2020, the Radhikpur Police booked two of the convicts under Indian Penal Code sections for outraging a woman’s modesty, intimidation, threats and abetment.
-The complaint was made by a witness Saberaben Patel, who said that three men had threatened her and two others.
+The complaint was made by a witness Saberaben Patel, who said that three men had threatened her and two others, according to the newspaper.

 “There have been cross complaints in the matter where the convicts have also filed offences under similar sections of the IPC against the applicant, Patel,” said Vajesinh Labana, a lawyer representing Patel, The Indian Express reported.
 “The trials are going on at a court in Limkheda and witnesses have been cross-examined.”